NetworkedAssets/git4c/guides/Installation/index.md

+---
+---
 ### Requirements
-1. Graphviz for PlantUML support - available in most linux distributions in package repository
+1. Graphviz for PlantUML support - available in package manager for most linux distributions

 ### Installation
 1. Go to the Atlassian Marketplace